 Why Invest in Fintech Sector in Vietnam Now

-Urban, young, and digitally-savvy population, coupled with the large unbanked population and increasing number of smartphone users as well as internet penetration are all the reasons that lead to the accelerated adoption of fintech in Vietnam.
+Urban, young, and digitally-savvy populations, coupled with the large unbanked population and increasing number of smartphone users as well as internet penetration are all the reasons that lead to the accelerated adoption of fintech in Vietnam.

 Particularly for many small and medium-sized businesses and consumer markets, they are still underserved by traditional financial institutions.